-Let me ask you a question, if Josh Donaldson had four-year deals in-hand, why hasn’t he accepted one of them?
-The only real movement is in the debates and in social media with the daily updates from media pontificators like Jon Heyman and Bob Nightengale who have claimed for over a week that the former AL MVP has four-year deals to choose from, and the normally reliable Ken Rosenthal says the Washington Nationals and Minnesota Twins have both given four-year deals.
-Of course there is the Braves who put the “Qualified Offer” tag on Donaldson and by all accounts they want him back too.
+Let me ask you a question, if Josh Donaldson had five-year deals in-hand, why hasn’t he accepted one of them?
+The only real movement is in the debates and in social media with the daily updates from media pontificators like Jon Heyman and Bob Nightengale who have claimed for over a week that the former AL MVP has five-year deals to choose from, and the normally reliable Ken Rosenthal says the Washington Nationals have given four-year deals with rumored value of over $92 million.
+Of course there is the Braves who put the “Qualified Offer” tag on Donaldson and by all accounts they want him back too for next to nothing.
 So why did my source from inside the Nats organization tell me on Friday afternoon that was not true about a four-year offer from the Nats?
 Again, in the end, maybe Donaldson gets a four-year deal from the Nationals, but to this point, all we are hearing is crickets chirping.

 “We have interest in Josh Donaldson,” General Manager Mike Rizzo said.
 “We’re in conversations with a lot of different people, there’s a lot of moving parts, and he’s one of them.”

 Before general manager Mike Rizzo inks a third baseman, there is a trio of candidates who we will look at in greater detail.
 This is like Monty Hall on Let’s Make A Deal.
 What is behind the other curtains?
 One of our sources believes Atlanta had moved on from Donaldson and are more interested in Kris Bryant who could be a 1-2 year stop-gap for them, but in the meantime, the Braves are happy to drive up the price on Donaldson.
 Maybe Donaldson wants to stay in Atlanta — but the two sides were thought to be far apart.
 Maybe they can work out a deal, but as we know it takes two to tango.